 The sugar level isn’t crazy high.
-I assume to cover the more bitter herbs and flavours, some needed to be added.
+Some is needed to be added to cover the more bitter herbs and flavours.
 On top of the Stevia.
 So that you have a better idea, 8 grams of sugar is 2 cubes of sugar, so 7 grams of sugar is close to that.

 At 17 grams of protein, this seems pretty standard for a protein-type shake (around 20g).
-We need 0.8g per kg protein per day at least, so 54g or so per day for a person weighing 150 lbs/68kg.
-A 100g chicken breast contains about 30g and a glass of milk 9g, as reference.
+We need at least 0.8g per kg protein per day, so 54g per day for a person weighing 150 lbs/68kg.
+A 100g chicken breast contains about 30g, and a glass of milk 9g, as reference.

 Is there any research on Shakeology?